Everybody knows that hydrants are essential to provide water for

 Traditional hydrant flushing discharges hundreds of thousands of

 gallons of water onto the street.
 GSWC’s NO-DES trucks and

 trailers offer a new maintenance technology, connecting two

 hydrants to a complex filtration system which cleans the water

 Customers may experience fluctuations in water pressure or

 temporary presence of sediment in their water during flushing

 periods, but the condition is temporary and poses no health

 hazard.
 Water service should not be interrupted by flushing

-Golden State Water distribution operators will be flushing water mains in the Orange County service area to remove sediments in the local water distribution system and improve water quality for customers.
+Golden State Water distribution operators will be flushing water mains in its Central District service area to remove sediments in the local water distribution system and improve water quality for customers.